Houdini 21.0 Crowd simulations

 To transition to the new animation clip at a later point on the path:

-1. In the Crowd MotionPath Transition SOP, click beside Trigger Group.
+1. On the Crowd MotionPath Transition SOP, click beside Trigger Group.

 2. In the viewport, select the points on the paths at which to start the transition.
 Hold SHIFT to select points on different paths.
-If multiple points are selected along a single path, the transition will occur on the first selected point on the path.
+If multiple points are selected along a single path, the transition will occur at the first selected point.

 3. Click ENTER.
 The Trigger Group parameter will be populated with the selected points.